Muhao-Chen/muhao-chen.github.io/_pages/about.md

 Huazhong University of Science and Technology University, China
 M.S., Design and Manufacture of Ships and Marine Structures, 2016
-B.S., Naval Architecture and Ocean Engineering/Minor: English,  2013
+B.S., Naval Architecture and Ocean Engineering / Minor: English,  2013

 <!--
 ## Research Interest